Go to MetaPulse

 2. Click Share

-3. Select the desired Posts
+3. Select the desired positions

 5. You can share the link directly to another member with copy/paste